birdLark/birdLark.github.io/community/contribution_guide/contribute.md

   Changes can be added by simply pushing more commits to the same branch.
 - Lively, polite, rapid technical debate is encouraged from everyone in the community.
 The outcome may be a rejection of the entire change.
-- Keep in mind that changes to more critical parts of SeaTunnel, like its core components, will be subjected to more review, and may require more testing and proof of its correctness than other changes.
+- Keep in mind that changes to more critical parts of LarkMidTable, like its core components, will be subjected to more review, and may require more testing and proof of its correctness than other changes.
 - Reviewers can indicate that a change looks suitable for merging with a comment such as: "I think this patch looks good".
-SeaTunnel uses the LGTM convention for indicating the strongest level of technical sign-off on a patch: simply comment with the word "LGTM".
+LarkMidTable uses the LGTM convention for indicating the strongest level of technical sign-off on a patch: simply comment with the word "LGTM".
 It specifically means: "I've looked at this thoroughly and take as much ownership as if I wrote the patch myself".
 If you comment LGTM you will be expected to help with bugs or follow-up issues on the patch.
 Consistent,